Togtja/IMT2681_Ass2/README.md

 To delete a webhook, send a DELETE request to the URL identifying the webhook (resource id) to be deleted.

-# Diviation/Changes from assigment requiretment
+# Deviation/Changes from assignment requirements

-Specified Languges payload to be
+Specified Languages payload to be
 ```
 {
     "projects": [ "project1", "project2", ... ]